 To effectively value and assess the application of NbS to health systems, it is crucial to acknowledge the diverse ways in which nature influences human well-being.
-NbS should be intricately tailored to specific contexts, aligning with distinct objectives while optimizing synergies and minimizing trade-offs.
-Emphasizing the need to implement NbS for health that address the most pressing health concerns within each unique setting is essential.
-To maximize their impact, NbS approaches should target symbiotic benefits for health, leveraging the profound relationship between nature exposure and mental and physical well-being, potentially reducing morbidity and offering psychological relaxation.
-Additionally, the array of evaluation frameworks available must be recognized and harnessed to optimize the application of NbS.
-Finally, a strong emphasis should be placed on identifying, benchmarking, and regularly assessing human health outcomes resulting from NbS, fostering accountability, and reinforcing adaptive management practices.
+NbS should be intricately tailored to specific contexts, aligning with distinct objectives while optimising synergies and minimising trade-offs.
+Emphasising the need to implement NbS for health that address the most pressing health concerns within each unique setting is essential.
+To maximise their impact, NbS approaches should target symbiotic benefits for health, leveraging the profound relationship between nature exposure and mental and physical well-being, potentially reducing morbidity and offering psychological relaxation.
+Additionally, the array of evaluation frameworks available must be recognised and harnessed to optimise the application of NbS.
+Finally, a strong emphasis should be placed on identifying, benchmarking and regularly assessing human health outcomes resulting from NbS, fostering accountability, and reinforcing adaptive management practices.

-RESEARCH NEEDS: Key knowledge gaps in the integration of NbS and Health Systems
+RESEARCH NEEDS: Key knowledge gaps in the integration of NbS and health systems

-Below are the knowledge gaps in the application of NbS for health systems, reflecting areas where further research and understanding are needed to maximize their effectiveness:
+Below are the knowledge gaps in the application of NbS for health systems, reflecting areas where further research and understanding are needed to maximise their effectiveness: